Mankirth/GWO_origin_bias/README.md

 ## Features
 - You can find GWO_epsilon inspired by Luo's paper in the optimizer directory.
 - You can find GWO_modified in the optimizer directory, which includes restart, reflect and shift mechanism.
-- Test function uses CEC2022 in default.
+- Test function uses CEC2022 by default.
 You can change it to benchmarks.py by import benchmarks in optimizer.py.

 ## Reference